-Causes of Fabry Disease and Rationale for Use of Migalastat HCl
+Causes of Fabry Disease and Rationale for Use of Migalastat

-Fabry disease is a lysosomal storage disease resulting from a deficiency in α -GAL A. Symptoms can be severe and debilitating, including kidney failure and increased risk of heart attack and stroke.
-The deficiency of α -Gal A in Fabry patients is caused by inherited genetic mutations.
-Certain of these mutations cause changes in the amino acid sequence of α -Gal A that may result in the production of α -Gal A with reduced stability that does not fold into its correct three-dimensional shape.
-Although α -Gal A produced in patient cells often retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded α -Gal A in the ER, until it is ultimately moved to another part of the cell for degradation and elimination.
-Consequently, little or no α -Gal A moves to the lysosome, where it normally breaks down GL-3.
+Fabry disease is an LSD that results from a deficiency in alpha-Gal A. Symptoms can be severe and debilitating, including kidney failure and increased risk of heart attack and stroke.
+The deficiency of alpha-Gal A in Fabry patients is caused by inherited genetic mutations.
+Certain of these mutations cause changes in the amino acid sequence of alpha-Gal A that may result in the production of alpha-Gal A with reduced stability and that does not efficiently fold into its correct three-dimensional shape.
+Although alpha-Gal A produced in patient cells often retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded alpha-Gal A in the ER, until it is ultimately moved to another part of the cell for degradation and elimination.
+Consequently, little or no alpha-Gal A moves to the lysosome, where it normally breaks down GL-3.
 This leads to accumulation of GL-3 in cells, which is believed to be the cause of the symptoms of Fabry disease.
-In addition, accumulation of the misfolded α -Gal A enzyme in the ER may lead to stress on cells and inflammatory-like responses, which may contribute to cellular dysfunction and disease.
+In addition, accumulation of the misfolded alpha-Gal A enzyme in the ER may lead to stress on cells and inflammatory-like responses, which may contribute to cellular dysfunction and disease.

-Migalastat HCl monotherapy is designed to act as a pharmacological chaperone for α -Gal A by selectively binding to the enzyme, which increases its stability and helps the enzyme fold into its correct three-dimensional shape.
-This stabilization of α -Gal A allows the cell's quality control mechanisms to recognize the enzyme as properly folded so that trafficking of the enzyme to the lysosome is increased, enabling it to carry out its intended biological function, the metabolism of GL-3.
+Migalastat monotherapy is designed to act as a pharmacological chaperone for alpha-Gal A by selectively binding to the enzyme, which increases its stability and helps the enzyme fold into its correct three-dimensional shape.
+This stabilization of alpha-Gal A allows the cell's quality control mechanisms to recognize the enzyme as properly folded so that trafficking of the enzyme to the lysosome is increased, enabling it to carry out its intended biological function, the metabolism of GL-3.

-Because migalastat HCl increases levels of a patient's naturally produced α -GAL, Fabry disease patients most likely to respond to treatment with migalastat HCl monotherapy are those with a missense mutation or other genetic mutations that result in production of α -Gal A that is less stable but with some residual enzyme activity.
-We estimate that approximately thirty to fifty percent of patients with Fabry disease may have α -Gal A mutations that are amenable to migalastat HCl as a monotherapy.
-Patients with genetic mutations leading to a partially made α -Gal A enzyme or α -Gal A enzyme with an irreversible loss of activity are less likely to respond to treatment with migalastat HCl as a monotherapy.
-However, we believe that all Fabry patients are potentially treatable with migalastat HCl in combination with ERT.
+Because migalastat increases levels of a patient's naturally produced alpha-Gal A, Fabry disease patients most likely to respond to treatment with migalastat monotherapy are those with a missense mutation or other genetic mutations that result in production of alpha-Gal that is less stable but that maintains some residual catalytic activity.
+We estimate that approximately thirty to fifty percent of patients with Fabry disease may have alpha-Gal A mutations that are amenable to migalastat as a monotherapy.
+Patients with genetic mutations leading to a partially made alpha-Gal A enzyme or alpha-Gal A enzyme with an irreversible loss of activity are less likely to respond to treatment with migalastat as a monotherapy.
+However, we believe that all Fabry patients are potentially treatable with migalastat in combination with ERT.

-The combination of migalastat HCl and ERT is designed to bind to and stabilize infused enzyme in circulation as patients receive ERT.
-We believe migalastat HCl in combination with ERT may be able to improve the stability, uptake and activity of the therapeutic enzyme, and may lower immunogenicity compared to ERT alone.
+The combination of migalastat and ERT allows binding and stabilization of infused enzyme in the circulation as patients receive ERT.
+We believe migalastat in combination with ERT may be able to improve the stability, activity, uptake and tolerability of the therapeutic enzyme.
 This combination approach may benefit patients with inactive endogenous proteins who are not amenable to chaperone monotherapy.